World Federation of Agricultural Workers

 The World Federation of Agricultural Workers (Fédération mondiale de travailleurs agricoles, FMTA) was a global union federation bringing together unions representing workers in agriculture industries.

 The federation was established on 27 April 1921 at a meeting in The Hague.
 Initially named the International Federation of Christian Agricultural Workers' Unions, the federation affiliated to the International Federation of Christian Trade Unions.

 By 1979, the federation's affiliates claimed a total of 3,397,000 members.
 In 1982, it merged with the World Federation of Workers in Food, Drink, Tobacco and Hotel Industries, to form the World Federation of Agriculture and Food Workers.

+Affiliates

+The following unions were affiliated in 1979: